-The block shot wasn’t always a statistic the NBA kept track of.
-If it was counted in the 50s and 60s, then we would have Bill Russell, Nate Thurmond and Wilt Chamberlain dominating the block shots column in history books with 20-30 blocks in a game.
-Instead, we have the Wilt’s LA “replacement,” Elmore “The Rejector” Smith, sitting pretty at the top.
+For some reason, the blocks weren’t always a statistic the NBA kept track of.
+If it was counted in the 50s and 60s, then we would have Bill Russell, Nate Thurmond and Wilt Chamberlain dominating the block shots column in history books, with 20-30 blocks in a game.
+Instead, we have Wilt’s LA “replacement,” Elmore “The Rejector” Smith, sitting pretty at the top.

-If that wasn’t enough, a week later Elmore blocked 14 more against the Houston Rockets.
-The 14 blocks are tied for 3rd all-time: Manute Bol and Shaq are tied for 2nd place with 15.
+If that wasn’t enough, a week later, Elmore blocked 14 more against the Houston Rockets.
+The 14 is tied for 3rd all-time: Manute Bol and Shaq are tied for 2nd place with 15.

 “There have been a lot of talented guys that I thought would have broken it by now,” Smith says, “but it just didn’t happen.”

 And I’m willing to bet it will never happen.